 You may be eligible for New York State Medicaid to cover your abortion procedure.
 Pregnant New Yorkers can qualify for Medicaid at higher income levels.
 Find out whether you qualify for Medicaid, or call the NY State of Health Official Health Plan Marketplace at 855-355-5777 for more information.

 Some medical offices can check if you qualify for Medicaid at the time of your appointment.
-If you qualify, they can also enroll you, with coverage starting that day.
+If you qualify, they can also enroll you, with coverage starting the same day.
 Before your appointment, ask your medical office if they are a Medicaid enrollment site.
 Be sure to ask if they require a photo ID or other documents.

 As with any other medical procedure, an abortion can be expensive if you do not have insurance coverage.